Helvetic Republic: History

 On 13 May, Reding and Schauenburg agreed to a cease-fire, the terms of which included the rebel cantons merging into a single one, thus limiting their effectiveness in the central government.
 However, the French failed to keep their promises in respecting religious matters and before the year was out there was another uprising in Nidwalden which the authorities crushed, with towns and villages burnt down by French troops.

-No general agreement existed about the future of Switzerland.
+No general agreement existed about the future of the Swiss.
 Leading groups split into the Unitaires, who wanted a united republic, and the Federalists, who represented the old aristocracy and demanded a return to cantonal sovereignty.
 Coup attempts became frequent and the new régime had to rely on the French to survive.
 Furthermore, the occupying forces insisted that the accommodation and feeding of the soldiers be paid for by the local populace, which drained the economy.
 The treaty of alliance of 19 August with France, which also reaffirmed the French annexation of the Prince-Bishopric of Basel and imposed French rights over the Upper Rhine and the Simplon Pass for evident strategic reasons towards Germany and Italy, also broke the tradition of neutrality established by the Confederation.
 All this made it difficult to establish a new working state.

 In 1799, Switzerland became a virtual battle-zone between the French, Austrian, and Imperial Russian armies, with the locals supporting mainly the latter two, rejecting calls to fight with the French armies in the name of the Helvetic Republic.

 Instability in the Republic reached its peak in 1802–1803; it included the Bourla-papey uprising and the Stecklikrieg civil war of 1802.
 By then, the Republic was 12 million francs in debt, having started with a treasury of 6 million francs.
 This, together with local resistance, caused the Helvetic Republic to collapse, and its government took refuge in Lausanne.

 At that time, Napoleon Bonaparte, then First Consul of France, summoned representatives of both sides to Paris in order to negotiate a solution.
 Although the Federalist representatives formed a minority at the conciliation conference, known as the "Helvetic Consulta", Bonaparte characterised Switzerland as federal "by nature" and considered it unwise to force the country into any other constitutional framework.

 On 19 February 1803, the Act of Mediation abolished the Helvetic Republic and restored the cantons.
 With the abolition of the centralized state, Switzerland became a confederation once again, called the Swiss Confederation.